 View and manage event filtersedit

-The Event filters page displays all the event filters that have been added to the Elastic Security app.
-To refine the list, use the search bar to search by filter name, description, comments, or field value.
+To refine the Event filters list, use the search bar to search by filter names, comments, and field values.

 Edit an event filteredit

-You can individually modify each event filter.
-With a Platinum or Enterprise subscription, you can also change the policies that an event filter is assigned to.
+You can individually configure each event filter.
+With a Platinum or Enterprise subscription, you can also change the policies applied to each filter.

 To edit an event filter:

-- Click the actions menu (…) for the event filter you want to edit, then select Edit event filter.
+- Click the actions button (…) for the event filter you want to edit, then select Edit event filter.

 - Modify details or conditions as needed.